 Step 4.
 The Campus Director or Education Manager will consider the letter you submitted as well as your transcript.
-Based on these items, the Director will decide if you are eligible for re-enrollment and if academic credit will be given for courses you previously completed.
+Based on these items, the Director will decide if you are eligible for re-enrolment and if academic credit will be given for courses you previously completed.
 Please note that credits are only given to students who have been out of the program for no more than six months (or at the discretion of the campus director) and that credits could be financial only.
 Scheduling might require you to retake a course in order to keep their full-time status with Student Aid.

-Eligibility for Re-enrollment in a Different Program
+Eligibility for Re-enrolment in a Different Program

-If you have withdrawn from a program would like to re-enroll at Robertson in a different program, you must demonstrate that you meet the entrance requirements for that program.
+If you have withdrawn from a program would like to re-enrol at Robertson in a different program, you must demonstrate that you meet the entrance requirements for that program.
 These requirements may be different from the original program and therefore may require additional paperwork.
 Speak with your SAA to determine the requirements and the required paperwork.

-Please note that e-enrollments of previously withdrawn students, no matter what the program, are not accepted for the Online Accounting & Payroll Administrator Program or the Community Support Worker Program except at the discretion of the Campus Director.
+Please note that e-enrolments of previously withdrawn students, no matter what the program, are not accepted for the Online Accounting & Payroll Administrator Program or the Community Support Worker Program except at the discretion of the Campus Director.

-Process for Re-enrollment in a Different Program
+Process for Re-enrolment in a Different Program